ynsta/steamcontroller/README.md

 The Initial target is GNU/Linux if some developpers are insterred to add support for Windows any contribution is welcomed.

-For the moment only the usb message dumper works, the simple xbox360 emulator is almost finished.
+For the moment only an xbox360 emulator is working without haptic feedback control.

 This project is licenced under MIT Licence.